pcbreysse/lim/README.md

 - In the case of massive neutrinos, work with quantities related with the cdm+b distribution (all matter but neutrinos)

 - Implementation of concentration-mass relation from Diemer & Joyce (2019)

-- Implementation of L(M,z) for decaying DM in NFW haloes

 - Reorganization of the directories to organize the modules.